 The bottom line is – if you don't need it, don't buy it.
 There's no tax deduction for irrelevant, impulse purchases.

 For many retailers, EOFY has become an event.
-The difference between EOFY and other legitimate events like Christmas, stocktake sales, end of season and even back to school sales is that some EOFY sales come dangerously close to tax fraud.
+The difference between EOFY and other legitimate events like Christmas, stocktake sales, end of season and even back to school sales is that some retailers seriously over-egg the messaging.
 Aggressive promotion of potential deductions can lead some small business owners down the garden path, believing that the last minute splurge could save them money.

 Capitalising on the message that lower profit = lower taxes can lead to late night splurging on unnecessary items, like a sofa for your home 'office,' a lawn mower for your dental practice or a hair dryer for your cafe.